-Adoption by step-parents is granted only in exceptional circumstances, that is, when a guardianship or custody order will not adequately provide for the interests and welfare of the child.
-These adoptions can be arranged only through the South Australian Department of Human Services (SADHS).
+Adoption by step-parents is granted only in exceptional circumstances, that is, when there is no other order which will adequately provide for the interests and welfare of the child.
+These adoptions can be arranged only through the South Australian Department for Families and Communities (DFC).